Śrī Vaiṣṇavism

 */ There are the 5 categories of spiritual knowledge which one needs to study, reflect upon, realise and practice in order to progress spiritually.
 These are:- 1.
 The nature of the Godhead. (para-svarūpam) 2.
 The nature of the Self. (sva-svarūpam) 3.
 The nature of life’s goal. (puruṣārtha svarūpam) 4.
 The means to attain that goal. (upāya svarūpam) 5.
 The obstacles

 Chapter 5 The Obstacles to Spiritual Practice (Virodhi Svarūpam) 1.
-Intro The spiritual path is metaphorically described in the Upanishads as “the edge of a razor” (kṣīrasya dhāra) because of all the dangers inherent upon it.
-The spiritual path is beset with difficulties, obscuration and obstructions and as such is traversable only by those with courage, determination and insight.
-There
+Intro Index Anchors 1.
+Intro 2.
+Mistaken Identity 3.
+Theological Misconceptions 4.
+Misconceptions about Life’s Goals 5.
+Misconceptions about the Means 6.
+Offences in Prapatti Dharma The spiritual path is metaphorically described in the Upanishads as “the edge of a razor” (kṣīrasya dhāra) because of all the dangers inherent upon

 The Eighteen Points of Doctrinal Difference between Vaḍakalai and Teṅkalai Aṣṭa-daśa Bhedas The classical eighteen points of doctrinal dispute became codified during the 18th Century.
 The Vaḍakalai scholars base their arguments on the works of Vedanta Deśikan and the Teṅkalai consolidate their position on the basis of the teachings of Pillai Lokāchārya and Manavallamamuni.
 1. The Nature of God’s All-Pervasion